-- Origin incoherent scattering arises when there is a random variability in the scattering lengths of atoms in your sample - can arise from the presence of different isotopes or from isotopes with non-zero nuclear spin and the relative orientation of nuclear spin with nuclear spin - Coherent scattering gives information on spatial correlations and collective motion. - Elastic: Where are the atoms?
-What are the shape of objects? - Inelastic: What is the excitation spectrum in crystalline materials e.g. phonons? - Incoherent scattering gives information on single-particles. - Elastic: Debye-Waller factor, # H-atoms in sample. - Inelastic: diffusive dynamics, diffusion coefficients. - Good basic discussion: - "Methods of x-ray and neutron scattering in polymer science", R.-J. Roe, Oxford University Press. (available) - "Theory of Thermal Neutron Scattering", W. Marshall and S. W. Lovesey, Oxford University Press (1971). (out of print)
+- Origin incoherent scattering arises when there is a random variability in the scattering lengths of atoms in your sample - can arise from the presence of different isotopes or from isotopes with non-zero nuclear spin combined with variation in the relative orientation of the neutron spin with the nuclear spin of the scattering center - Coherent scattering gives information on spatial correlations and collective motion. - Elastic: Where are the atoms?
+What are the shape of objects? - Inelastic: What is the excitation spectrum in crystalline materials e.g. phonons? - Incoherent scattering gives information on single-particles. - Elastic: Debye-Waller factor, # H-atoms in sample, Elastic Incoherent Structure Factor - geometry of diffusive motion (continuous, jump, rotations) - Inelastic: diffusive dynamics, diffusion coefficients. - Good basic discussion: - "Methods of x-ray and neutron scattering in polymer science", R.-J. Roe, Oxford University Press. (available)

+- "Theory of Thermal Neutron Scattering", W. Marshall and S. W. Lovesey, Oxford CAK Managed by UT-Bittelle for the U.S. FUNEVERSITY Press (1971). (out of print) neutron school June 2010